 So, we can start with the 1st tip of the day, reading about Namibia is very different from being there.

 Let’s have a look at a few funny questions that we are frequently asked….

 Question 1: Can we camp anywhere in the country?

 Sure you can, but only if your plan is to have a terrible time.
 Pitching a tent in any random place is not the way go.

 Namibia has designated campsites, most of them are located at great places that will give you a much better experience.
 There is another bonus to designated camp sites, they are SAFE for the camping enthusiast (you won’t get eaten there!).
 Places like Hoada Camp which has all the amenities you need and is great for families.
 Yes, this is a real campsite in Namibia.… beautiful right?!

 Question 2: Do you have any electricity in Namibia and does everyone live in a hut?

 Well, life here is great with no electricity, no air-conditioned huts and warm beer!
 So, to answer your question, we do in fact have electricity and it’s quite stable.
-One thing every tourist should know is that some lodges are in quite remote areas and operate using generators, whilst others are more eco-friendly lodges and use solar power, so again, yes we do have electricity.
+One thing every tourist should know is that some lodges are in quite remote areas and operate using generators, mostly a top of the notch power generator with impressive efficiency and stable voltage which works perfectly all year round (so no need to fear power outages or spikes that may fry your beloved electronics), whilst others are more eco-friendly lodges and use solar power, so again, yes we do have electricity.